 2. Encrypting your Data

-When protecting your sensitive data, one of the simplest ways is to incorporate some form of encryption.
+One of the simplest ways to protect your sensitive data is to incorporate some form of encryption.
 Protecting the confidentiality of your data through encryption can happen in two ways.
-Encrypted files that are not open or at rest, remain in a secure state that prevents any other user or process.
+Encrypted files that are not open or at rest remain in a secure state that prevents any other user or process.
 For data that is moving through a network, encryption of information in transit can prevent malicious entities from seeing data captured on a network.
 Encrypting your data keeps it private, as a secret encryption key is required to read the data.

 Compared to smaller businesses, where their networks would be considered flat, they are large and are often confusing.
 Network segmentation is beneficial for a few reasons.
 First, segmentation helps keep the numerous devices across the network organized.
 Devices on the network can be managed by machine type, business groups, and users’ type.
 Secondly, network segmentation can help IT better isolate threats and manage security updates when they are needed.
 Compared to trying to stop a malware infection on a flat network, it is easier to identify a group of machines and separate them from the network.